arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 	To use for calibrated COMP/UCOMP data.
 In this case, the profiles are integrated across the line sampling points.
 This parameter defaults to 0 to be applicable to spectroscopic data such as DKIST.

 ``dblinpolref [] rad``
 	Assign the database reference direction of linear polarization.
 Angle direction is trigonometric.
-Values are in radians; e.g. 0 for horizontal ->0deg; np.pi/2 for vertical ->90deg rotation in linear polarization QU. `Paraschiv & Judge, SolPhys, 2022 <https://ui.adsabs.harvard.edu/abs/2022SoPh..297...63P/abstract>`_ and the `CLE <https://github.com/arparaschiv/coronal-line-emission>` database building functions conventionally use a vertical direction for the direction used in computing the database (at Z=0 plane) of dblinpolref =0.
+Values are in radians; e.g. For horizontal reference dblinpolref -> 0; For vertical reference, dblinpolref -> np.pi/2, etc. The rotation applied to the llinear polarization QU as described in `Paraschiv & Judge, SolPhys, 2022 <https://ui.adsabs.harvard.edu/abs/2022SoPh..297...63P/abstract>`_ and the `CLE, <https://github.com/arparaschiv/coronal-line-emission>`_ database building functions use a horizontal direction for the direction used in computing the database (at Z=0 plane) of dblinpolref = 0.
 See CLE routine db.f line 120.
 If the database building reference direction is changed, this parameter needs to match that change.

 ``instwidth [] nm``
 	Instrumental line broadening/width in nm units should be included here if known.
 It is not clear at this point if this will be a constant or a varying keyword for one instrument.
 Setting a instwidth = 0 value will skip including an instrumental contribution when computing non-thermal widths (:ref:`specout[:,:,:,9]<specout-label>`) output in the :ref:`SPECTRO_PROC <cledb_spectro-label>` module.

 ``atmred [] boolean``
 	 Flag to reduce atmospheric and photospheric lines present in spectral data using curated spectral atlases.
 Useful for reducing DKIST Cryo-NIRSP Level 1 data.
-This can be applied only to Stokes I at the moment.
-Dedicated information on the photospheric `(link) <https://mark4sun.jpl.nasa.gov/toon/solar/solar_spectrum.html>`_ and telluric `(link) <https://github.com/tschad/dkist_telluric_atlas/atlases>'_ can be found online.
+Dedicated information on the photospheric `(link) <https://mark4sun.jpl.nasa.gov/toon/solar/solar_spectrum.html>`_ and telluric `(link) <https://github.com/tschad/dkist_telluric_atlas/atlases>`_ atlases can be found online.

 ..
 Warning::
-	Currently atmred does not correct for line polarization effects and residual cross-talk in Stokes QUV data.
-Beware when interpreting and integrating polarization profiles.
+	Implementation currently incomplete.
+At this moment, it is recommended that atmred is kept False, and DKIST observations are reduced and integrated using the more advanced and complete analysis provided by the public `Cryo-NIRSP tutorial, <https://bitbucket.org/dkist-community-code/cryonirsp-notebooks/src/main/first_release_specFitting/>`_. atmred does not correct for line polarization effects and residual cross-talk in Stokes QUV data.
+This can be applied only to Stokes I at the moment.
+Beware when interpreting and integrating polarization profiles if enabling.

 PROC Parameters
 ^^^^^^^^^^^^^^^